-Fig. 1 Laboratory testing of sandstone samples (a) 30° joint and (b) 45° joint.
+Fig. 1 Laboratory testing of sandstone samples (a) 30° joint, and (b) 45° joint.

 The samples are uniaxially tested at a strain rate of 10^{-5} /sec.
-The LVDT is fixed at the side of the upper block.
+The LVDT is fixed at the left side of the upper block to measure the horizontal displacement of the jointed block.
+As the majority of displacement will be observed on the left portion of the specimen, to simplify the model the displacement so obtained by the LVDT is assumed to be the horizontal displacement of the block.
 The vertical load, vertical displacement, and horizontal displacement of the sample are recorded continuously by the data acquisition system.
 For 30° and 45° sandstone samples, compressive stress versus vertical displacement and compressive stress versus horizontal displacement of the samples are plotted in Fig. 2.
 The experiment was conducted until the sample failed.
-The maximum horizontal displacements of 30° and 45° samples are measured to be 1 mm and 1.77 mm, respectively.
+The maximum horizontal displacements of 30° and 45° sandstone samples are measured to be 1 mm and 1.77 mm, respectively.
+The intact rock properties of the sandstone specimen is determined in lab and elucidated in Table .